-The curriculum of this degree course is a challenging compilation from the four-year curriculum of the regular Music in Education program.
+The curriculum of this degree course is a challenging compilation from the four-year curriculum of the regular Music in Education programme.
 Depending on your experience and background, you may be granted exemptions for certain subjects and increase the number of options.
-The program is tailored to your individual situation.
+The programme is tailored to your individual situation.
 Education is provided both face-to-face and online.
 If you are not granted any exemptions, you will have two days of face-to-face instruction on Thursdays and Fridays, not including teacher training/work and independent study.

 The subjects offered include teaching skills and media, educational theory, knowledge of art and culture, chord accompaniment, singing, choral training/conducting and ensemble playing.
 All this relies heavily on teaching practice or works in a relevant art-educational environment (education or art education).